 There are many good food choices for your child after surgery.
-Always make sure the food is cooked until it is soft.
-Use a blender.
-Good foods include:
+Always make sure the food is cooked until it is soft, then pureed.
+Good food options include:

 - Cooked meats, fish, or chicken.
 Blend with broth, water, or milk.

-- Seeds, nuts, bits of candy, chocolate chips, or granola, plain or mixed in any food
+- Seeds, nuts, bits of candy, chocolate chips, or granola (not plain, nor mixed into other foods)

 - Gum, jelly beans, hard candy, or suckers

-- Chunks of meat, fish, chicken, sausage or hot dogs, hard cooked eggs, fried vegetables, lettuce, fresh fruit, or solid pieces of canned fruit or vegetables
+- Chunks of meat, fish, chicken, sausage, hot dogs, hard cooked eggs, fried vegetables, lettuce, fresh fruit, or solid pieces of canned fruit or vegetables

-- Toasted bread, bagels, pastries, dry cereal, popcorn, pretzels. crackers, potato chips, cookies, or any other crunchy food
+- Toasted bread, bagels, pastries, dry cereal, popcorn, pretzels, crackers, potato chips, cookies, or any other crunchy foods

 Your child may play quietly.
-Keep them from running and jumping until the doctor or nurse says it is okay.
+Avoid running and jumping until the provider says it is OK.

 Your child may go home with arm cuffs or splints.
-These will keep your baby from rubbing or scratching their incision.
+These will keep your baby from rubbing or scratching the incision.
 Your child will need to wear the cuffs most of the time for about 2 weeks.
 Put on the cuffs over a long-sleeve shirt.
-If you need to, tape them to the shirt to keep them in place.
+Tape them to the shirt to keep them in place if needed.